frostyfaust/Employee-Tracker/README.md

 ## Description

-This project utilizes SQL and inquirer to create a database for a theoretical company which help keep track of their employees and their information.
+This project utilizes SQL and inquirer to create a database for a theoretical company which helps keep track of their employees.
 This application creates an interactive command-line interface that allows users to easily utilize the company's database.

 ## Mock Video